moonwell-poolparty/wow-mop-guides/MSV/Garajal-the-Spiritbinder.md

 {: .everyone .fs-3}
 > * Use personal defensive when Voodoo Dolled.
 > * On your toes for spirit totem calls.
+> <div markdown="block">
+> {: .heroic }
+> Everyone DPS as much as possible to beat the enrage timer.
+> Going down to the Spirit World with Frail Soul will kill you.
+> Kill the two Severer of Souls adds that are visible in the Spirit World.
+> </div>

 {: .raidlead .fs-3}
 > * Assign 4 dps and 1 healer to go down with spirit totem.